jihyec2/Homework4/README.md

 ### Hint: The partitioning can be accomplished in many different ways.
 In my opinion, the easiest way is by using bioawk and faSize.
 The bioawk tool can be found in the module jje/jjeutils and the fa* utilities can be found in the module jje/kent.

+## Calculate the following for all sequences ≤ 100kb and all sequences > 100kb:

 First of all, we change the current directory to **Homework4** and use **wget** to download the data from the given website _flybase.org_.
 Then we verify the file integrity and unzip the file.

     $ cd Homework4